What role for Kurds in the ‘new’ Syria? They’re getting mixed messages.

 Another ethnic Kurd in Damascus, Salah Surakji, has his own perspective.
 He spent six years in detention, and lost his brother and six other members of his family, who he says are among 1,500 Kurdish “martyrs” from Damascus killed in Syria’s civil war.

-Such sacrifices were made not just for the Kurdish cause, he says, but for freedom of the entire nation.
+Such sacrifices were made not just for the Kurdish cause, he says, but for the freedom of the entire nation.

 Mr. Surakji figures the SDF represents just 15% of Syria’s Kurds.